-Whether you're looking to buy a, want something that'll make HD sources look great or need something you can , you're going to find the best home theater projectors on this list.
+Whether you're looking to buy a 4K projector, want something that'll make HD sources look great or need something you can use on the go, this list gives you the best home theater projectors.

 The Epson Home Cinema 5050UB is the best all-around home projector we've reviewed.
 Take an excellent contrast ratio, paired with impressive brightness and accurate color, all with better detail than what's possible with a 1080p native resolution projector, and you've got all the pieces for a fantastic image.
-This home entertainment projector is not cheap, but it offers a significant step up in image quality over other projectors on this list (aside from the Sony, which is nearly double the price).
-It comes with HDMI 2.0 which allows you to do 4k60p.
+This home entertainment projector is not cheap, but it offers a significant step up in image quality over other projectors on this list (aside from the Sony, which is half as much again).
+It comes with HDMI 2.0, which allows you to do 4K60p.
 Extensive lens shift and a motorized zoom are the icing on the cake.

 We wouldn't put this in the "cheap projector" bucket, but the BenQ HT2050A is definitely the best video projector you can get for the money.
-This modern projector produces a bright picture with great contrast and lifelike color accuracy.
+It produces a bright picture with great contrast and lifelike color accuracy.
 It's also one of the only comparable models with vertical lens shift, which makes setup a little easier.
-It supports most media players, gaming consoles, PCs, Macs, and mobile devices with input options such as HDMI, USB, and more.
+It supports most media players, gaming consoles, PCs, Macs and mobile devices with input options such as HDMI, USB and more.
 Plus, the projector offers a low input lag of 16ms for immersive gaming.

 It's smaller than a six-pack of Coke and equipped with Wi-Fi streaming, a surprisingly loud Bluetooth speaker and even a handle.
 It offers auto vertical and manual horizontal keystone correction.
-This portable mini projector powerhouse also has one thing many compact projectors lack: a built-in battery.
+This portable mini projector powerhouse also has one thing many compact projectors like the Vimgo P10 lack: a built-in battery.
 This budget projector is an all-in-one entertainment machine that's darn cute, too.

 The Sony VPL-VW325ES is a thoroughbred among ponies, a Porsche among Volkswagens, an absolute stunner with a price tag to match.
 The contrast ratio, easily the most important aspect of overall picture quality, is better than the Epson 5050 and significantly better than any projector that doesn't cost significantly more.
 And that's saying something, since the Sony itself costs significantly more than any other projector on this list.
 It checks the box for gaming with the input lag reduction feature.
 And with brightness that can go up to 1,500 Lumens, it works well in a bright room as well.
 If price is no object, the picture quality is incredible.